ZetCode

 In this article we show how to work with closures in Golang.

-Go functions are first-class citizens.
-Functions can be assigned to variables, stored in collections, created and deleted dynamically, or passed as arguments.
+In Go, functions are first-class citizens, meaning they can be assigned to variables, stored in collections, dynamically created or deleted, and passed as arguments to other functions.
+This flexibility allows developers to write modular and reusable code.

-A nested function, also called an inner function, is a function defined inside another function.
-An anonymous function is a function definition that is not bound to an identifier.
-Anonymous functions are often arguments being passed to higher-order functions
+A nested function, also known as an inner function, is a function defined within another function.
+These nested functions are useful for encapsulating logic that is only relevant within the surrounding function.
+An anonymous function, on the other hand, is a function that is not bound to an identifier.
+Anonymous functions are commonly used as arguments in higher-order functions, making them ideal for short-lived operations or inline function execution.

 anonymous.go